forestgrape/coronavirus/index.md

 > # Keeping Civilians out
 > 7.3.2022
-> Keeping civilians out of warfare should be a common interest for *all* parties to prevent immediate suffering and losses and in the long run to prevent dividing people and hostile thinking.
-Such effects can last long.
-With modern technologies (e.g. satellites), the pictures of the brutality of war are not kept local but reach the world.
+> Keeping civilians out of warfare should be a common interest for *all* parties to prevent immediate suffering and losses and in the long run to prevent to divide people and antagonistic thinking.
+With modern imaging the pictures of the brutality of war are not kept local but reach the world.
 >
 > Paths to escape, to reach a safe and in any way, including ethically, reasonable place should be open.